I won’t believe what your other clients say about you in their video testimonials that I see on your website.

 That builds the trust and people will give you permission to sell your products, service and ideas.
 To them, with a positive bias.
 Not easy to earn.

-You’ve heard about Return on Investment, I know.
-But have you heard about Return on User Experience or RoUX as I call it?
+You’ve heard of Return on Investment, I know.
+But have you heard of Return on User Experience or RoUX as I call it?

 Or, if you’ve heard, have your attentively thought about it?